shurovirahman/shurovirahman.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-Welcome to my webpage.
-I am a Bachelor and Master in Accounting from the National University of Bangladesh.
+I am a Shurovi Rahman, welcome to my webpage.
+I have completed my Bachelor's and Master's in Accounting from the National University of Bangladesh.
+I worked as a Business Intern at the Al-Arafa Islami Bank, Bangladesh.
+I have several volunteering experience related to social services and public health.
+I like computer programming and visiting new places in my leisure time.

+## Education
+* M.B.S. in Accounting, 2011--2012 (Held in 2015), National University, Gazipur, Bangladesh.
+* B.B.S. in Accounting, 2008--2011 (Held in 2013), National University, Gazipur, Bangladesh.

-My Research interests include:
+## Research interests
-* item 1

-## Recent Developments
+* Contraceptive use and health behavior.
-* item 1
+* Social awareness.
+* HIV/AIDS and Cancer studies
+* Survival analysis and public health.